-Bridal Photo-Shoot has to be one of our most favourite style.
-With proper styling and a lot of patients from the Bride, we can create from gorgeous artistic photos and take some candid photos documenting the precious moments before the wedding.
+Bridal Photo-Shoot has to be one of our most favorite style of photography.
+With proper styling and a lot of patience from the Bride, we can create from gorgeous artistic photos and take some candid photos documenting the precious moments before the wedding.

 Hemangi and Nayan's Wedding, Gujarat, India Hasta Melap (Milap) Ceremony - performed after Kanya Daan has a lot of significance.
 It involves the tying of the groom's scarf or shawl to the bride's sari.
 The tying of knot and the joined hands of the couple are symbolic of the meeting of two hearts and souls.
 The acharya or the priest chants mantras and seeks the blessings of Goddess Laxmi and Parvati for the couple.
 The family and relatives witness the conduct of the ceremony and come forward to bless the bride and groom.